On leaving the Fort Worth Star-Telegram after 28 years

 Sometimes I didn’t even have to write a story to upset people.

-When Margaret Thatcher opened a speaking appearance at Southern Methodist University to questions, she got a huge round of applause for defending author Salman Rushdie’s freedom of speech after Iran’s ayatollahs issued a fatwa for his death.
-But when I began to ask about her son’s questionable Mideast arms dealing, then in the news, my microphone went dead and 2,000 Dallasites craned their necks toward the balcony where where I stood, then booed and hissed.
-I guess they only supported the First Amendment in greater Tehran.
+When Margaret Thatcher opened a speaking appearance at Southern Methodist University to questions, she got a huge round of applause for defending author Salman Rushdie’s right to freedom of speech after Iran’s ayatollahs issued a fatwa for his death.
+But when I began to ask about her son’s questionable Mideast arms dealing, then in the news, my microphone went dead and 2,000 Dallasites craned their necks upward toward the balcony where I stood, then booed and hissed.
+I guess they only supported First Amendment rights for British novelists.

 I watched life imitating art in real time while unintentionally helping drive a split in the conservative West Texas community of Anson, hometown of our then-editor, Mike Blackman.
-Like the film Footloose, the Jones County seat had banned public dancing in 1927.
-The ban was annually lifted for a few days so out-of-towners could boot scoot at Anson’s Cowboy Christmas Ball.
+Like the over-churched community in the film Footloose, the Jones County seat had banned public dancing (back in 1933).
+The prohibition was annually lifted for a few days every December so out-of-towners could boot scoot at Anson’s historic Cowboy Christmas Ball.

 Thanks to the Star-Telegram, I was able to experience the complex bundle of things that make up Texas.
 Time was spent with armadillo racers, windmill repairmen, bull semen extractors, queen bee exporters and a cattle thief who couldn’t stop confessing the extent of his rustling.
 One day I met the entire graduating class of Big Bend High School, the state’s smallest that year: Two very self-assured young women.

-There was the Republic of Texas standoff at nearby Fort Davis, which would have been the height of fringe hijinks if the insurgents – all non-Texans, including the German wife of a native American from Colorado, and led by an Ohioan – hadn’t held an elderly couple at gunpoint for several terrifying days.
+There was the Republic of Texas standoff at nearby Fort Davis, which would have been the height of fringe hjinks if the insurgents – all non-Texans, including a native American from Colorado and his German wife, and led by a fellow Ohioan – hadn’t held an elderly couple at gunpoint for several terrifying days.

-The cleric-bureaucrat told me that Jasper was the strangest place he had ever lived in.
+The cleric-bureaucrat told me that Jasper was the strangest place he had ever lived.
 How so?
-“After three months, I was elected president of the downtown Rotary,” he said, then noted that the president of the school board for 17 years, the top hospital administrator, one of the two principals and the current mayor were African Americans in a town about 50-50 white/black.
-Later, it would become apparent that the Jasper-reared ringleader of the three killers had become a racist in prison and brought his bigotry to what a mixed race couple from neighboring Newton County told me was a conspicuous island of tolerance where they at times had been forced to seek refuge from rednecks in hot pursuit.
+“After three months, I was elected president of the downtown Rotary,” he said, then noted that the president of the school board for 17 years, the top hospital administrator, one of the two principals and the current mayor were all African Americans in a town about 50-50 white/black.
+Later, it would become apparent that the Jasper-reared ringleader of the three killers became racist in prison and brought his bigotry to what a mixed race couple from neighboring Newton County told me was a conspicuous island of tolerance where they once sought refuge from rednecks in hot pursuit.

 Reporters don't make news